rajmehta4/basic-python-programs/README.md

 # basic-python-programs
 I'm practicing basic programming problems.
-Python code is so clean, I love it :D
+Python code is so clean, I love it :smile:

 Here is the [list of problem statements](https://adriann.github.io/programming_problems.html).